 What Kinds of Exercises Are Helpful for People with PD?

 - Any exercise is beneficial.
-Our tip sheet is specifically helpful for people with PD.
+Our tip sheet and podcast episode are specifically helpful for people with PD.

 - Any form of physical exercise you do without injuring yourself will provide benefit.
 Before beginning any new exercise, consult with your physician and, if available, a physical therapist that understands PD.